 After a full review of the circumstances, the judge may decide on one of several legal consequences, including:

-Have additional questions?
-Contact Karin Johnson Chatfield LLC, an experienced family law attorney in Denver, today.
+If you need help with any Colorado family law matter, contact Karin Johnson Chatfield LLC, an experienced family law attorney in Denver.